jeremyzz830/CISII-Repo/Docs/CIS_II_Project.md

 # [Weekly Meeting]

-Nifty file use this for now.
+Nifty file uses this for now.
 Don't modify all the data.
-Segmentation, landmark in json format.
+Segmentation, a landmark in JSON format.

-Intensity-based method can gain more control on the edge of the bone.
+Intensity-based method can gain more control over the edge of the bone.